silverstripe/silverstripe-framework/docs/en/topics/javascript.md

 ### Don't claim global properties

 Global properties are evil.
-They are accesible by other scripts, might be overwritten or mis-used.
+They are accessible by other scripts, might be overwritten or misused.
 A popular case is the `$` shortcut in different libraries: in PrototypeJS it stands for `document.getElementByID()`, in jQuery for `jQuery()`.

 	:::js
 	// you can't rely on '$' being defined outside of the closure